Welcome

 ELIGIBILITY FOR SERVICES

-In order to be eligible to use Student Health Service (SHS), students must be registered for classes.
 Every student needs health insurance.
-This is not used for the services provided by SHS.
+This is not used for visits to SHS.
 Those services are paid for by the Student Health Fee.
-Insurance is needed for prescription medication, lab tests obtained outside SHS, lab tests obtained at SHS and sent to an outside lab, radiologic tests, specialty physicians, emergency room visits, and hospital stays.
+Insurance is needed for testing sent out to, or obtained at a Lab, pharmacy prescriptions, medical care received outside SHS including radiologic tests, specialty physician care, emergency room visits, ambulance transport, and hospital visits.

 Submission of the Health Report (HR) helps SHS staff obtain important background medical information about the student.
 It is therefore recommended that the student submit a HR 30 days prior to starting college, but it is not a requirement for use of the Health Center.
 The Health Report can be downloaded on this website under "Forms."